How To Plan A Desert Wedding or Elopement

 I highly encourage you to plan some other activities before and/or after your elopement.
 You could do something outdoorsy like go hiking, horseback riding, or climbing.
 You could watch the sunset over the desert with a bottle of champagne and a picnic dinner.
 Or maybe you head back to town and go out for a celebratory meal or a relaxing trip to the spa.

 Whatever you plan, remember that a desert elopement isn’t the same as an urban elopement where you can quickly travel between your lodging, ceremony, and celebration.
-That means you will need to make some sort of schedule, coordinate travel with vendors, and secure transportation to and from your lodging, ceremony, and any other activities you have planned.
+That means you will need to make some sort of schedule, coordinate travel with vendors, and secure transportation to and from your lodging, desert wedding ceremony, and any other activities you have planned.

 A desert elopement is such a dreamy way to begin your life as a married couple.
 It’s a truly magical place that offers so much to couples planning an elopement.
 May this guide help you find the clarity and confidence to plan the desert elopement of your dreams.